Cherry Turnovers

 These turnovers are easy to make and pack and are just the right size for an after-dinner treat.
 They are very kid-friendly, both in preparation and for enjoying later!

-Ingredients Needed to Make Cherry Turnovers
+Ingredients for Cherry Turnovers

 • all-purpose flour